Linkedin Scams

 Inheritance scheme

-The con artist imitating to be a lawyer, banker or any other foreign official claims that you've inherited millions of dollars from a deceased relative and that the deceased left no other beneficiaries, they would say you are legally entitled to claim the inheritance.
-They will go to any extent to persuade you that a fortune awaits if you follow their instructions which demand sensitive details of yours.
-By following their instructions, you will not only lose money but also leave yourself open to identity theft.
+This is yet another old trick, but in a more sophisticated form.
+It offers the false promise of an inheritance to lure you into parting with your wealth or sharing your bank or credit card details.
+The con artist, pretending to be a lawyer, banker, or some other foreign official, claims that you’ve inherited millions of dollars from a deceased relative who left no other beneficiaries.
+They insist that you are legally entitled to claim the inheritance.
+They will go to great lengths to convince you that a fortune awaits—if only you follow their instructions, which require you to share sensitive personal information.
+By complying, you not only risk losing money but also expose yourself to identity theft.

 Fake Job offers